sary357/k8s-study/ch06/README.md

 - Commands used in this chapter

-1. create a deployment called `alpaca-prod`
+1. create a deployment called `alpaca-prod`.
+P.S all labels will be only saved in `deployment`.
+The rest objects will not keep these labels

 ```
 $ kubectl create deployment alpaca-prod --image=gcr.io/kuar-demo/kuard-amd64:blue --replicas=2